 Remember, you should always do some form of stretching before a work out.
 It will help you have a better workout, be less sore, and prevent many injuries.

 Another way to prevent soreness and improve muscle health is to “roll out” using a foam roller.
 The Myofascial Release Roller is a unique fitness component.
-Though not many people know what “myofascial” means, nearly everyone experiences the effects of myofascial pain and restricted motion.
+Though not many people know what “Myofascial” means, nearly everyone experiences the effects of Myofascial pain and restricted motion.
 The foam Myofascial Release Roller allows you to massage, stretch and ultimately release tense muscles.
 This is especially important after a workout, when all the muscles are contracted.
 Without releasing those muscles and getting the blood circulating throughout your body again, your workouts will become less effective and you are likely to suffer pain or injury.

 Don’t Let Stretching Scare You